 If you bring along the grandkids, be aware of the Children’s Tram Tour that starts in front of the Lena Meijer Children’s Garden (more on this below) and takes them through a docent-led tour with singing at some significant sculptures.
 The tour takes art and relates it to a variety of children’s songs.
 For example, Are You Sleeping? is the song they sing in front of Sean Henry’s sculpture, Lying Man.

-Frederik Meijer Garden and Sculpture Park is open 362 days a year, closed only on Thanksgiving Day, Christmas Day, and New Years’ Day.
-While Sundays they’re open from 11 a.m. to 5 p.m., the rest of the week they’re available from 9 a.m. to 5 p.m., and on Tuesdays, they stay open until 7 p.m.
+Meijer Gardens is open 362 days a year, closed only on Thanksgiving Day, Christmas Day, and New Years’ Day.
+While Sundays are open from 11 a.m. to 5 p.m., the rest of the week they’re available from 9 a.m. to 5 p.m., and on Tuesdays, they stay open until 7 p.m.
 I enjoy visiting in late summer or early fall, but the garden remains open year-round with something special for visitors every season.

-Tickets aren’t sold in advance online.
-Admission for adults ages 14 to 64 is currently $14.50, and adults 65 and older pay only $11.
+Pro Tip: Tickets aren’t sold in advance online.
+Admission for adults ages 14–64 is currently $14.50, and adults 65 and older pay only $11.
 Parking is free.

 James And Shirley Balk Cafe